gakalmar/Notes/Useful_Functions.md

     string.split(" ", 3)                                //The second parameter show how long the return array should be maximum (3 items)

     arr.replace                                         //this doesn't exist, only with strings.
-Use the index number instead to declara a new value to it (eg arr[0] = "New item" => this will be new 0th item in the array) arr.splice(start, end, item1,...itemn)              //remove elements from list from 'start' (included) to 'end'(not included).
-Then add all the elements listed after it in the parameters arr.slice(start, end)                               //creates new arraw from "arr", from start (included) to end(not included) arr.slice(0, 3)                                     //returns items [0],[1] and [2] in a new array arr.slice(-2,)                                      //returns items [-2] (=semi-last) to the last item (because there is no second argument) in a new array
+Use the index number instead to declara a new value to it (eg arr[0] = "New item" => this will be new 0th item in the array) arr.splice(start, number, item1,...itemN)           //removes "number" elements from list from 'start' (included).
+Then add all the elements listed after it in the parameters.
+                                                        //it the also returns a new array with the removed items arr.slice(start, end)                               //creates new arraw from "arr", from start (included) to end(not included) arr.slice(0, 3)                                     //returns items [0],[1] and [2] in a new array arr.slice(-2,)                                      //returns items [-2] (=semi-last) to the last item (because there is no second argument) in a new array